-- "active borrowers" refers to, for a specified period, borrowers who made at least one transaction during that period on our platform; - "active individual/corporate investors" refers to, for a specified period, individual/corporate investors who made at least one transaction during that period on our platform; and individual/corporate investors refers to individuals/corporates making investment transactions on the Xiaoying Wealth Management platform; - · "ADSs" refers to American depositary shares, each of which represents six Class A ordinary shares, and "ADRs" refers to the American depositary receipts that may evidence ADSs; - · "APR" or "annual percentage rate" refers to the percentage number represents the actual annualized cost of borrowing over the term of a loan.
-The APR for a type of our loan product equals to the annualized actual amount of total interests, service fees and insurance premium divided by total amount of loans we facilitated. - · "AUM" or "assets under management" refers to the total market value of the assets that a financial institution manages on behalf of investors. - · "CAGR" refers to compound annual growth rate; - · "Cayman Companies Act" refers to the Companies Act (As Revised) of the Cayman Islands, as amended; - · "China" or "PRC" refers to the People's Republic of China, excluding, for purposes of this annual report, Hong Kong, Macau and Taiwan; - · "Class A ordinary shares" refers to our Class A ordinary shares, par value \$0.0001 per share, carrying one vote per share; - · "Class B ordinary shares" refers to our Class B ordinary shares, par value \$0.0001 per share, carrying 20 votes per share; - · "high-credit-limit" refers to ticket size of RMB80,000 to RMB600,000; - · "institutional funding partners" refers to our institutional funding sources, including banks, trust companies, microcredit companies and other institutions who funded the loans we facilitated to borrowers; - · "insurance protection" refers to credit insurance provided by insurance companies in partnership with online finance platforms against the default of both the principal and interest; - · "mass affluent investors" refers to investors who hold RMB600,000 to RMB6 million investable assets and their primary goal is to amplify their incomes through investments.
-Such investors often pursue investments with attractive returns and hold a diversified portfolio of investment products.
-They are usually receptive to refined and tailored products matching their investment needs; - · "New ZhongAn Model" refers to the revised arrangement with ZhongAn from September 2017 with respect to Xiaoying Credit Loan, which is the major product offered by us after September 2017; - · "NPL" refers to non-performing loan(s); - · "Old ZhongAn Model" refers to the arrangement with ZhongAn prior to September 2017, under which ZhongAn initially reimbursed the loan principal and interest to the investor upon the borrower's default, where we at our own discretion compensated ZhongAn for a majority of the loan principal and interest default but have not been subsequently collected;
+- "active borrowers" refers to, for a specified period, borrowers who made at least one transaction during that period on our platform; - "ADSs" refers to American depositary shares, each of which represents six Class A ordinary shares, and "ADRs" refers to the American depositary receipts that may evidence ADSs; - "APR" or "annual percentage rate" refers to the percentage number represents the actual annualized cost of borrowing over the term of a loan.
+The APR for a type of our loan product equals to the annualized actual amount of total interests, service fees and insurance premium divided by total amount of loans we facilitated. - "Beijing WFOE" refers to our wholly-owned PRC subsidiary, Xiaoying (Beijing) Information Technology Co., Ltd.; - "Cayman Companies Act" refers to the Companies Act (As Revised) of the Cayman Islands, as amended; - "China" or "PRC" refers to the People's Republic of China, excluding, for purposes of this annual report, Hong Kong, Macau and Taiwan; - "Class A ordinary shares" refers to our Class A ordinary shares, par value \$0.0001 per share, carrying one vote per share; - "Class B ordinary shares" refers to our Class B ordinary shares, par value \$0.0001 per share, carrying 20 votes per share; - "high-credit-limit" refers to ticket size of RMB80,000 to RMB600,000; - "institutional funding partners" refers to our institutional funding sources, including banks, consumer finance companies, trust companies and other institutions who funded the loans we facilitated to borrowers; - "insurance /guarantee protection" refers to credit insurance or guarantee services provided by insurance companies or financing guarantee companies in partnership with online finance platforms against the default of both the principal and interest; - "ordinary shares" refers to our Class A and Class B ordinary shares, par value US\$0.0001 per share; - "PBOC CRC" refers to the credit reference center of the People's Bank of China; - "prime borrower" refers to an individual having sound credit history, who has credit records with PBOC CRC and usually no late payment record of over 60 days in the previous six months.
+In determining whether a prospective borrower is a prime borrower, we will review his or her credit history, along with our sophisticated risk management review system; - "RMB" or "Renminbi" refers to the legal currency of China; - "U.S. dollars," "US\$," "\$" or "dollars" refers to the legal currency of the United States;

-- · "ordinary shares" refers to our Class A and Class B ordinary shares, par value US\$0.0001 per share; - · "PBOC CRC" refers to the credit reference center of the People's Bank of China; - "prime borrower" refers to an individual having sound credit history, who has credit records with PBOC CRC and usually no late payment record of over 60 days in the previous six months.
-Based on ZhongAn's insurance requirement, it provides insurance protection for borrowers who have credit records with PBOC CRC and meet its late payment standards (usually no late payment of more than 60 days in the past six months).
-In determining whether a prospective borrower is a prime borrower, we will review his or her credit card transaction history, along with our sophisticated risk management review system; - · "RMB" or "Renminbi" refers to the legal currency of China; - · "U.S. dollars," "US\$," "\$" or "dollars" refers to the legal currency of the United States; - "variable interest entities" or "VIEs" refer to Beijing Ying Zhong Tong Rongxun Technology Service Co., Ltd, or Beijing Ying Zhong Tong, Shenzhen Xiaoying Technology Co., Ltd., or Shenzhen Xiaoying, Shenzhen Tangren Financing Guarantee Co., Ltd. or Shenzhen Tangren, and Shenzhen Beier Assets Management Co., Ltd., or Shenzhen Beier, which are PRC companies in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP due to our having effective control over, and our being the primary beneficiary of, such entity; and "affiliated entities" are to our VIE, the VIE's direct subsidiaries under the PRC laws; - · "we," "us," "our company," "our," or "X Financial" refers to X Financial, a Cayman Islands company, and unless the context requires otherwise, includes its predecessor entities, consolidated subsidiaries and VIEs; and - · "ZhongAn" refers to ZhongAn Online P&C Insurance Co., Ltd., a joint stock limited company with limited liability incorporated in the People's Republic of China and listed on the Hong Kong Stock Exchange (stock code: 6060), carrying on business in Hong Kong as "ZA Online Fintech P&C."
+- "variable interest entities" or "VIEs" refer to Beijing Ying Zhong Tong Rongxun Technology Service Co., Ltd, or Beijing Ying Zhong Tong, Shenzhen Xiaoying Technology Co., Ltd., or Shenzhen Xiaoying, Shenzhen Tangren Financing Guarantee Co., Ltd. or Shenzhen Tangren, and Shenzhen Beier Assets Management Co., Ltd., or Shenzhen Beier, and their subsidiaries, which are PRC companies in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP due to our having effective control over, and our being the primary beneficiary of, such entity; and "affiliated entities" are to our VIE, the VIE's direct subsidiaries under the PRC laws; - "we," "us," "our company," "our," or "X Financial" refers to X Financial, a Cayman Islands company, and unless the context requires otherwise, includes its predecessor entities, consolidated subsidiaries and VIEs; and - "ZhongAn" refers to ZhongAn Online P&C Insurance Co., Ltd., a joint stock limited company with limited liability incorporated in the People's Republic of China and listed on the Hong Kong Stock Exchange (stock code: 6060), carrying on business in Hong Kong as "ZA Online Fintech P&C."